pinussilvestrus/dev-articles/articles/prototyping#07-04-2020.md

 Generally saying we moved along an _Agile Prototyping_ process while creating our prototypes.
 I won't go too much into detail about that topic, [this blog post](https://www.atlassian.com/blog/agile/agile-design-prototype) explains it quite good.

 What we keen to do all the time was to improve our prototypes with each iteration.
-Beginning with the most important or most obvious feature, we tried to add more and more to the actual demo, until we were sure the original feature fits our needs.
+Beginning with the most important or most obvious feature, we tried to add more and more to the actual demo, until we were sure the original feature fits our users needs.
 This included a couple of user tests to verify our assumptions, or to improve the demo with our findings.

 Starting with a demo instead of a real implementation gave us enough flexibility to try out multiple things for a specific problem.
 We were simply not coupled to internal conventions `dmn-js` would have given us.